-SST - a student success plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior; Student monitoring - check-in/check-out and additional tutoring with a trusted adult (outreach consultant, ELD coordinator, counselor, teacher); 504 Plan - a plan developed to ensure that a child who has a disability identified under the law and is attending an elementary or secondary educational institution receives accommodations that will ensure their academic success and access to the learning environment; Referral for testing - when requesting for evaluating special education; IEP - Individualized Education Plan for students with special needs and Referral for additional counseling/ therapy services based on IEP team decisions.
+Check-in / Check-out Program - Student monitoring and additional tutoring recommendations.

+504 Plan - a plan developed to ensure that a child who has a disability identified under the law and is attending a secondary educational institution receives accommodations that will ensure their academic success and access to the learning environment; Referral for testing - when requesting for evaluating special education.

+IEP - Individualized Education Plan for students with special needs and Referral for additional counseling/ therapy services based on IEP team decisions.

-Saddleback's FACE Liaison provides individualized resources for parents and families based on the needs of each family, whether it be housing, food, clothing, financial education, parenting for support for their children.
-Saddleback's Wellness Center provides parents/families with support for families and their students who have challenges with individualized interventions based on the family's needs including Social Emotional Mental Health support.
-Communication between parents and students will be provided by teachers, counselors, and Project Kinship Specialist, Outreach Consultant, and other support staff are maintained on a regular basis.
+Saddleback's FACE Liaison provides individualized resources for parents and families based on the needs of each family, whether it be housing, food, clothing, financial education, or parenting for support for their children.
+Saddleback's Wellness Center provides parents/families with support for families and their students who have challenges with individualized interventions based on the family's needs including Social Emotional and Mental Health support.
+Communication between parents and students will be provided by teachers, counselors, Project Kinship Specialist, Outreach Consultant, and other support staff are maintained on a regular basis.
 The Outreach Consultant also conducts home visits and community resources to assist parents.

-Budgeted Amount: 25,110.05 Total Expenditures 75,330.01
+Buagetea Amou nτ: --------------- -----

-Goal Number
+Expenditures by Goal

 Goal Area 1, School Climate and Social-Emotional Wellness

 Goal Area 2, English Language Arts

 Goal Area 3, English Learner Progress

 Goal Area 4, Math

 Goal Area 5, Content Area Goal

 Goal Area 6, Parent Engagement

 Total Funds Budgeted

-Total Expenditures